juria90/service_ppt/README.md

 After it generates slide, it can export slides into images or shapes in slides into transparent images.<br>
 <br>
 All these operations are done using Windows Powerpoint COM service and that means you need to have PowerPoint installed on your machine.<br>
-For OS X, it is using AppleScript but the feature less mature than that of Windows.<br>
+For OS X, it is using AppleScript but the feature is less mature than that of Windows.<br>

 # Installation
 This document describes how to set up the environment for the service_ppt application.